benjaminweymouth/Read_the_Docs_Sphinx_Project/docs/source/index.rst

    This project is under active development.
 .. note2::

-   This is a second note
+   This is a second note2

 Contents